 There are several ways you can manually check the battery level of AirPods and AirPods Pro, but a general indicator is that you'll hear a tone when your AirPods' batteries are low, and another tone just before they run out.

 Charging Your AirPods or AirPods Pro for the First Time

 To charge your AirPods, simply put them in their case.
 A fully charged case will provide AirPods with more than 24 hours of listening time, or up to 11 hours of talk time (or in the case of AirPods Pro, more than 18 hours of talk time).

-If your AirPods are in their case, the light inside the case (or on the front of the case if you have a Wireless Charging Case) shows the charge status of your AirPods.
+If your AirPods are in their case, the light inside the case (or on the front of the case if you have a Wireless Charging Case or AirPods Pro) shows the charge status of your AirPods.
 When AirPods are removed from their case, the light shows the charge status of the case.
 Green means charged, and amber indicates less than one full charge remains.

 To charge a non-wireless AirPods case, plug the Lightning cable that came in the box into the Lightning connector on the bottom of the case.
 Then plug the other end of the cable into a USB charger or computer port.
 The case will charge whether or not the AirPods have been inserted.